 - opting to participate in another University exit program, voluntary or involuntary, to which the University contributes or has contributed monies;

 - who are federal employees with the federal health benefits program,

 - terminated for cause.

-Benefits of this program are based on continuous years of service with the University.
-One full year of service is credited for each anniversary from the employee's most recent hire date through the last day of employment.
+Benefits of this program are based on continuous years of service with the University, credited for each anniversary from the employee's most recent hire date through the last day of employment.
 This number is adjusted for unpaid leaves of absence.
-If the employee worked less than 75 percent time (1,560 hours) in any year, that year will not be credited.
-This is not considered a break in service.
+If the employee worked less than 75 percent time in any year, that year will not be credited and will not be considered a break in service.

 |Full Years of Continuous Service||Period of University Contributions|

 |less than 3 years||University will NOT contribute|

 |3 through 4 years||University will contribute for up to 6 months|

 |5 through 9 years||University will contribute for up to 12 months|